5 tips for effective terms and conditions of sale

 By spending some time to review how your T&Cs are working, you might be able to spot some trends and try adjusting your processes in order to improve your cash position.

 There are two key considerations here: Are your competitors offering more favourable terms than you are?
 And how are your terms impacting your cash flow and credit management performance?

 The important thing to remember is that no two businesses are the same and you need to take the time and effort to find out what works best for your company.

-Likewise all customers aren’t equal.
-The vast majority of businesses offer their standard credit terms to all customers however, with a little flexibility, there are ways tailoring terms could work.
+Likewise, all customers aren’t equal.
+The vast majority of businesses offer their standard credit terms to all customers.
+However, with a little flexibility, there are ways that tailoring terms could work.

 Take this scenario: a new order has been made by an existing customer who historically always pays, but usually a couple of weeks late.
 In the past it has caused a few cash flow issues, but this order is quite valuable to the company and worth the risk.
 Businesses can scrutinise their customers’ payment history to calculate their average payment delay, and then adjust their credit terms accordingly for individual customers or orders so to reduce the impact any similar delay would have.